Amity University | B.Sc Admissions 2025

 D: Deduct tax

-C: Find out profit after tax
+C: Find out the profit after tax

 Explanation: